diego0020/lab_vision/lab2_matlab/readme.md

 1. Smooth an image using average and gaussian filters
 2. Try different sizes for the filters
-3. What are the differences?
+3. What differences do you notice?

     > Answer

 ### Sharpen